Detailed Guide forChild, Family, and School Social Workers in California

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Child, Family, and School Social Workers in California is $48,117 annually, or $23.13 hourly.
+The median wage in 2016 for Child, Family, and School Social Workers in California was $48,117 annually, or $23.13 hourly.
 The median is the point at which half of the workers earn more and half earn less.